kianmeng/exhelp/README.md

 exh :erlang --type
 ```

-### Display behaviors from a module
+### Display behaviours from a module

-The flag `-b` or `--behavior` will list the behaviors that were defined in a module.
+The flag `-b` or `--behaviour` will list the behaviours that were defined in a module.
 This mimics `IEx.Helpers.b/1`.

 ```